 Note that we automatically handle daylight saving time conversions for you.
 For example, certain areas in the Eastern Standard Time zone in North America do not use DST, while other areas do.

-Subscribers without location data receive timezone based emails in default time zone you specify.
+Subscribers without location data receive timezone based emails in the default time zone you specify.

 How to schedule an email based on recipients' time zones?

-- In your Gist workspace, navigate to Marketing > Email > Broadcast.
+- In your Gist workspace, navigate to Marketing > Messages > Email > One-off.

 - Hover over the email you want to schedule and click Edit.